razee-io/Razee/README.md

 ## Step 1: Install Razee

-1. Install RazeeDeploy in your cluster.
-RazeeDeploy automatically creates the Kubernetes `CustomResourceDefinitions` (CRD) and controllers for each RazeeDeploy component, the `razee` namespace, service account, and RBAC roles and role bindings in your cluster.
+1. Install razeedeploy in your cluster.
+Razeedeploy automatically creates the Kubernetes `CustomResourceDefinitions` (CRD) and controllers for each razeedeploy component, the `razee` namespace, service account, and RBAC roles and role bindings in your cluster.

    ```bash
    kubectl apply -f https://github.com/razee-io/RazeeDeploy-delta/releases/latest/download/resource.yaml